thingsboard/thingsboard.github.io/_includes/docs/user-guide/alarms.md

 {% include images-gallery.html imageCollection="notification-about-alarm" %}

 Alternatively, you can configure your custom logic in the [Rule Engine](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/re-getting-started/), using the [Send Email](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/external-nodes/#send-email-node) and [Send SMS](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/external-nodes/#send-sms-node) rule nodes or others from the [External Nodes](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/external-nodes/) to configure.
-You can find an example, of how to send an email user using the rules engine [here](/docs/user-guide/rule-engine-2-0/tutorials/send-email/).
+You can find an example of how to send an email to a user using the rules engine [here](/docs/user-guide/rule-engine-2-0/tutorials/send-email/).

 ## Operations with alarms